Filip-Pajalic/Rust-Matrix-falling-rain-library/readme.md

 This is a Rust implementation of the Matrix falling code effect.

-It uses the `raylib-rs` crate for graphics, which requires a C compiler (like Clang or GCC) to build.
+It uses the `macroquad` crate for graphics, which requires a C compiler (like Clang or GCC) to build.

 For a release build, a `config.yaml` file and a `resources` folder containing the font `matrix-code.ttf` must be in the same directory as the executable.